rcmdnk/shell-subcommand/README.md

 ```mycmd
 #!/usr/bin/env bash

 source /path/to/shell-subcommand
 ```

-Then, you can call any of alias, function or executable in the PATH which have a name starting with `mycmd-`.
+Then, you can call executables in the PATH which have a name starting with `mycmd-`.

-e.g., if you have an function named `mycmd-func`, you can call `mycmd func`
+e.g., if you have an executable named `mycmd-exe`, you can call `mycmd exe`

 ## Use alias/function in your environment

-alias/function are not passed to the script.
+`shell-subcommand` can find alias/function, but alias/function are not passed to the script.

 If they are defined in **.bashrc**, just call them before `shell-subcommand`.

 ```mycmd
 #!/usr/bin/env bash

 source ~/.bashrc
 source /path/to/shell-subcommand
 ```